andylech/app-to-do-list-manager/README.md

 ---

+### API Design

+* No live API was provided, nor was an API design or interface specified.
+I chose to anticipate a REST API that could accomodate local NoSQL-style caching with Akavache in a SQLite DB.
+This approach was chosen to allow the API to be the "source of truth" but allow for synchronization across multiple devices.
+Specifically, it avoids the issue of distributed DBs keeping distinct copies that need to be synchronized while likely downloading the same static data multiple times.
+* Further, retaining a temporary copy of the user's data allows for interaction in a disconnected state as often happens with mobile devices.
+* In my mind, the API will be more of a "point-in-time" type architecture where new entries will be added to replace old ones when list items are updated.
+Because the collection of ids attached to a list will also be updated, this allows for a transactional history of modifications to a single list or across lists.
+This would be easier to implement in a DB behind an API than in a flat SQLite DB for local cache, but it at least allows for the flexibility.

+---

 ### Dependencies

 * FancyLogger: My own NuGet for formatting output, particularly to DEBUG, so it won't be lost in the clutter of Android logs in particular.
 Also, works well with [VSColorOutput](https://mike-ward.net/vscoloroutput/).
+* **TODO**

 ---

-### Caveats
+### Caveats/Notes

-* I could easily use an IoC container to handle constructor injection, replace the Services.ServiceManager and make other improvements, but I was trying not to overdue the dependencies of this simple demo project.
+* I could easily have used an IoC container to handle constructor injection, replace the ServiceManager and make other improvements.
+But I was trying not to overdue the dependencies of this simple demo project.
 * The messaging service used here is a simple static one for displaying exceptions.
 A full-blown app could, of course, use Xamarin.Forms MessagingCenter for things like analytics reporting, displaying alerts when not convenient (PageModels), etc.
+* When consuming a real REST API, I typically use [Refit](https://github.com/reactiveui/refit) to avoid most of the HttpClient boilerplate code.